rChrisb/holbertonschool-low_level_programming/bit_manipulation/README.md

 Returns: 1 if it worked, or -1 if an error occurred
 ----------------------------------------
 ### <p align=center>`5.
 101`</p>
+Write a function that returns the number of bits you would need to flip to get from one number to another.

+Prototype: unsigned int flip_bits(unsigned long int n, unsigned long int m);
+You are not allowed to use the % or / operators
 ----------------------------------------

 ## <p align=right>`Score: 100/100`</p>